The Ultimate guide to solo hiking & camping the Tour du Mont Blanc

 - rain jacket— I actually only used mine for about 2 hours over the entire hike, but other people have not been so lucky with weather, so it’s essential to have.

 - tights for chillier evenings and for sleeping (plus fleece tights if you get cold easily)

 - 2x wool socks and liners— wash them as soon as you take them off at night and tie to the outside of your pack in the morning if they still aren’t dry.
 These toe sock liners are the best thing that ever happened to my feet in terms of preventing blisters!

 - 1x comfy (and clean) socks for the night

 - Tevas/similar sandals— something you can wear around the campsite, on short walks in the evening, and possibly in the showers

 - 1x sports bra for the ladies

-- Knee strap— this hike has a cruel amount of steep descents that will wreak havoc on bad knees.
-I bought this knee strap specifically for this hike, since I get crippling knee pain even down gentle hills and my knee brace is huge and very metal, and I can’t recommend this strap highly enough.
+- knee strap— this hike has a cruel amount of steep descents that will wreak havoc on bad knees.
+I bought a knee strap specifically for this hike, since I get crippling knee pain even down gentle hills and my knee brace is huge and very metal, and I can’t recommend this strap highly enough.
 It fits snuggly right above your tibial tuberosity and puts pressure on your patellar tendon, which helps maintain normal tracking and reduces pressure on the posterior patellar surface.
 It was about $8, is super small so it doesn’t make your knee hot and sweaty, and it really made a world of difference for me.